rouskinlab/seismic-rna/src/userdocs/install/index.rst

 :ref:`test_seismicrna`.

-Option 4: Installation without Conda
+Option 4: Install without Conda
 ================================================================================

 Although Conda is the easiest means to install SEISMIC-RNA, it is not necessary.